Environmental Contribution through Surface Modification Technologies -- Surface Modification Changes the Future --

 What if there were no surface modification technologies?

-Expenses to prevent rust and corrosion (corrosion cost) in Japan are 4.3 trillion yen*1.
-If the corrosion cost and metal losses (converted from monetary values) are equal and these losses must be recovered, as much as 80 million tons of CO2 will be newly emitted in the metal smelting process.
+According to estimates by the Japan Society of Corrosion Engineering, corrosion costs in Japan amount to JPY4.3 trillion per year to prevent corrosion (corrosion cost).*1, assuming the corrosion cost and metal losses (converted from monetary values) are equal.
+These losses must be replaced; such replacement would result in an additional 80 million tons of CO2 emissions during manufacturing, according to our calculations.
 On a global scale, this amounts to as much as 3.8 billion tons of emissions, equivalent to 11% of global CO2 emissions*2.
-On the other hand, friction and wear costs*3 in developed countries are used to calculate the metal loss in Japan, and if this loss is offset, as much as 80 million tons of CO2, almost equivalent to corrosion, will be emitted in the manufacturing process.
+On the other hand, friction and wear cost*3 are also shown in advanced countries.
+Using this figure to calculate the metal loss in Japan and assuming that this loss must be recovered, as much as 80 million tons of CO2, equivalent to corrosion, will be emitted in the manufacturing process.

 - *1: Japan Society of Corrosion Engineering and Japan Association of Corrosion Control, Cost of Corrosion in Japan (2020)